Kaan Kigen Özbilen: Focus on road and cross country

-He started the 2010 cross country running season well, with win at the IAAF permit meeting Antrim International Cross Country and the Crosse Oeust-France.
+He started the 2010 cross country running season well, with wins at the IAAF permit meeting Antrim International Cross Country and the Crosse Oeust-France.
 He followed this with another win at the San Sebastián Cross Country but he was not selected for the Kenyan team for the 2010 IAAF World Cross Country Championships.
 He set a best of 28:09 over 10 km at the Parelloop race in Brunssum in March, coming fourth behind Berhanu Delale.
 He ran at the Grand 10 Berlin in October and took second place in largely Kenyan affair, finishing with a new personal best of 27:25 for the 10K distance.
 He returned to the cross country circuit in November, taking third at both the Tuskys Cross Country meet in Kenya and Cross de l'Acier in France.
 He also won in Antrim the following January, retaining his title.

 He was not included in the Kenyan World Cross Country squad and ran his half marathon debut instead at the Lisbon Half Marathon, coming fifth with a time of 1:00:49.
 Following this he was runner-up to Micah Kogo at the Parelloop in April.
 He competed on the 2011 IAAF Diamond League circuit, but did not finish higher than seventh place.
 He did, however, set a 10,000 m best of 27:30.53 minutes at the Memorial Van Damme.
 Kigen dipped under the hour mark for the first time at the Delhi Half Marathon, and his time of 59:58 minutes was just one second behind the winner Lelisa Desisa.

 He began 2012 with his third straight win in Antrim and a second career victory at the Cross de San Sebastián.
 He came third at the Azkoitia-Azpeitia Half Marathon and second at the Würzburger Residenzlauf.
 He attempted to gain selection for the 2012 London Olympics, but finished tenth in the 10,000 m trial at the Prefontaine Classic and fifth in the Kenyan 5000 m trial.
 A personal best run of 27:03.49 minutes came at the Memorial Van Damme.
 His last outing of the year was a fourth-place finish at the Great North Run.

 Kigen made his debut in the marathon in January 2013, coming eighth at the Dubai Marathon with a time of 2:08:24 hours.

 In the 2014 Great North Run Kigen led much of the race, being passed by Mo Farah in the final 300m.
 Both athletes finished in 59:59.